 Unpaid pandemic leave

 Some employees have access to 2 weeks' unpaid pandemic leave if they're covered by an award that includes these provisions.

-Find out which awards have unpaid pandemic leave and learn the rules about when and how it can be taken at Unpaid pandemic leave and annual leave changes to awards.
+Find out which awards have unpaid pandemic leave and learn the rules about when and how it can be taken at Unpaid pandemic leave in awards.